Interact with dolphins at Dolphinaris Arizona, right here in Scottsdale near Phoenix, Arizona!

 Dolphinaris Arizona hopes to amaze, educate, and empower guests, encouraging them to become stewards of the oceans and its inhabitants.
 We hope to deepen respect for dolphins and our natural world, and encourage visitors to take actions, large and small, that can make a difference.

-Dolphinaris Arizona is located at the 101 and Via de Ventura Blvd., in Scottsdale, Arizona, within the Salt River Pima-Maricopa Indian Community.
+Dolphinaris Arizona is located at the 101 and Via de Ventura Blvd. within the Salt River Pima-Maricopa Indian Community.
 Dolphinaris Arizona is next to the OdySea Aquarium and Butterfly Wonderland.
 Click here for our map and directions.

 Here’s your chance to interact with bottlenose dolphins while learning more about these playful creatures.
 Our trainers will guide you into shallow water where you’ll become acquainted with the dolphins through fun yet informative encounters.
 For the more adventurous, you can venture into deep water to watch our dolphins perform their most athletic moves underwater.
 Or you can be a trainer for a day and go behind the scenes to participate in the world-class care at Dolphinaris Arizona.
 Those who prefer to remain dry can enjoy an encounter from land instead.
 At Dolphinaris Arizona, you can interact with amazing dolphins, either from the comfort of dry land or in the water.
 Dolphinaris AZ is a great thing to do in phoenix with kids, and amazing adventure for adults, too.

 Why a dolphin habitat in Arizona?
 Well, you don’t need to live near the beach to be connected to the ocean.
 The sea affects people even here in the Sonoran Desert, just as those of us living in the desert can have an effect on our oceans.